-576 If a developer deploys a third-party application, data in that application and other unrelated applications might be stored.
-End users have to rely on the security and privacy offered by the 577 cloud provider to protect their data from unauthorized access introduced by those unrelated 578 579 applications.
-Note that data managed by the application layer is owned and controlled by the customer.
-The SaaS system and customer need to ensure that access to application data in these 580 layers is not granted to the SaaS system administrator, customers, or other users unless they are 581 582 trusted.
-SaaS administrators are responsible for the access control of all operation layers in Figure 3 and should consider the guidance in Sections 3, 4, and 5.1-5.4.
-583
+If a developer deploys a third-party application, data in that application and other unrelated applications might be stored in the cloud system.
+End users have to rely on the security and privacy offered by the cloud service provider to protect their data from unauthorized access introduced by those unrelated applications.
+Note that data managed by the application layer is owned and controlled by the consumer.
+The SaaS system and consumer need to ensure that access to application data in these layers is not granted to the SaaS system administrator, consumers, or other users unless they are trusted.
+SaaS administrators are responsible for the access control of all operation layers except for the consumer's application data as shown in Figure 3 and should consider the guidance in Sections 3, 4, and 5.1 to 5.4.

-585 5.1 Guidance for Data Owner's Control
+5.1 Guidance for Data Owner's Control

 A data provider is the creator or source of application data owned by consumer organizations.
 Application data is typically stored in the SaaS service provider's database.
 How a data provider manages access to its data is a challenge.
 Example questions to be addressed are related to data retention by the provider (e.g., where data is kept and for how long) and whether the provider has any permission to determine access rights to the data it hosts.
-If a data provider has the capability to determine access rights on data it holds, consideration should be given to ensure that an up-todate AC policy is always enforced within the SaaS model.
+If a data provider has the capability to determine access rights on data it holds, consideration should be given to ensure that an up-to-date AC policy is always enforced within the SaaS system.

-594 5.2 Guidance for Confidentiality
+5.2 Guidance for Confidentiality

-595 In the application deployment model, the integrity of sensitive data residing within the data 596 owner's domain must be protected.
-Protection mechanisms for application data include data 597 encryption schemes by which data can be encrypted through certain cryptographic primitives, and decryption keys will only be disclosed to authorized users [22].
-For such enforcement, attributebased access control (ABAC) [23] and attribute-based encryption (ABE) schemes can be used to control access to SaaS data [22, 24, 25, 26, 27] since these schemes can use the identity of users through attributes to manage, encrypt, and decrypt application data.
+In the application deployment model, the integrity of sensitive data residing within the data owner's domain must be protected.
+Protection mechanisms for application data include data encryption schemes by which data can be encrypted through certain cryptographic primitives, and decryption keys will only be disclosed to authorized users [23].
+For such enforcement, attributebased access control (ABAC) [24] and attribute-based encryption (ABE) schemes can be used to control access to SaaS data [23, 25, 26, 27, 28] since these schemes can use the identity of users through attributes to manage, encrypt, and decrypt application data.
 However, considering the high volume of data in the SaaS model, the involved encryption and decryption significantly reduce performance.
 Hence, when encryption is used, consideration should be given to ensure the confidentiality of data while offering good performance.

-606 5.3 Guidance for Privilege Management
+5.3 Guidance for Privilege Management

 In addition to AC enforcement, privilege management involves adding, removing, and changing the privileges of a subject.
-It is crucial to design a flexible mechanism for assigning and revoking privileges to maintain the usability of the SaaS service [28].
+It is crucial to design a flexible or real-time mechanism for assigning and revoking privileges to maintain the usability of the SaaS service [29].

-611 5.4 Guidance for Multiple Replicas of Data
+5.4 Guidance for Multiple Replicas of Data

-To maintain high availability, the cloud provider may replicate data at multiple locations, even across countries.
+To maintain high availability, the cloud service provider may replicate data at multiple locations, even across countries.
 Thus, it is important to make sure that all data replicas are protected under the same AC policy.
 In other words, the same AC policy for the replicated data object should be populated to all hosts that process the same data.
 The technology for policy synchronization upon changes must also be considered for inclusion.

-618 5.5 Guidance for Multi-tenancy
+5.5 Guidance for Multi-tenancy

-The SaaS model introduces additional considerations with regard to the management of access to applications.
+The SaaS system introduces additional considerations with regard to the management of access to applications.
 An immediate necessity is to focus on users' access to applications.
 The access rights are granted to end users through AC policies based on predefined attributes or roles.
-This requirement can be specified by attribute-based access control (ABAC) policy models [29, 30], role-based access control [31] (RBAC), and context-based access control [32] (CBAC).
+This can be specified by attribute-based access control (ABAC) policy models [30, 31], role-based access control [32] (RBAC), and context-based access control [33] (CBAC).